mhassan2/splunk-n-box/README.md

 ifconfig | more
 ```

 You have the ability to control verbosity level by using –v switch.
-I used I/O redirection to control verbosity (and logging level).
+The script uses I/O redirection to control verbosity (and logging level to the log file).

 ```
 create-splunk.sh –v3